mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 At the end of project creation, you have to commit and deploy your new project to finish the process effectively.

-## Step 6. **Customize the project with additional information (Optional)**
+## Customize the project with additional information (Optional)

-In order to improve the governance of your projects, you may want to add additional details such as :
+In order to improve the governance of your projects, you may want to add additional details such as:

 * `technologies`: the list of technologies used in the project codebase
 * `projectOwner` and `teamContact`: the name and contact of the project owner